 Since starting ECMO Advantage in 2007, we have assisted many new ECMO programs start-up or realign to new equipment or different staffing models.
-We have utilized our RN/RRT ECMO Advantage Specialists to provide high-quality ECMO support to many patients with and without perfusion assistance.
-Some of our most successful high-quality ECMO program clients operate with RN/RRT ECMO Specialists with no involvement from perfusion.
+We have utilized RN/RRT ECMO Advantage Specialists to provide high-quality ECMO support to many patients.
+And we have assisted with ECMO Program Development that involved any mix of RN/RRT/CCP ECMO Specialists.

 I might argue that the RN/RRT ECMO Specialist MIGHT even be the better candidate to provide the highest level of ECMO Specialist support.
 I have experienced the training process where Perfusionists, Nurses, and Respiratory Therapists can all be taught to function equally in the technical aspects of managing the ECMO circuit, equipment, and response to emergent procedures.
 But the advantage to the ECMO patient may actually fall on the side of the competently trained ECMO Specialist who also is a highly skilled and experienced ICU healthcare provider.
 The RN/RRT who has spent years working in the ICU caring for the critically ill patient may have a better understanding of the overall patient disease process as well as a better handle on the ICU environment in general.